guobinhit/sylph/CONTRIBUTING.md

 Specify commit prefix, such as `feat:`, `fix:`, `docs:` and so on:

-- `feat:`, when commit content are new functions, use this prefix,
+- `feat:`when commit content are new functions, use this prefix,
-- `fix:`, when commit content are fix bugs , use this prefix,
+- `fix:`when commit content are fix bugs , use this prefix,
-- `docs:`, when commit content only modify docs, use this prefix,
+- `docs:`when commit content only modify docs, use this prefix,
-- `style:`, when commit content only modify code style, use this prefix,
+- `style:`when commit content only modify code style, use this prefix,
-- `test:`, when commit content only modify test files, use this prefix.
+- `test:`when commit content only modify test files, use this prefix.